AlexWanyoike/Neighborhood-Api/README.md

 ## Description

-This project aims to give users the ability to get first hand information of the news, announcements and business in their various localities.
-A user has the ability to post a announcement , business, update their location and edit their profile.
+This project aims to give users the ability to get first hand information on the news, announcements, and business in their various localities.
+A user has the ability to post an announcement, business, update their location and edit their profile.
 ## Features

 - User: